TheodoreHua/ToR-Platform-Chart/README.md

 The example screenshots are either created by me, taken from Reddit, or from various other image websites.

 Keep in mind, when in doubt, ask the mods (or other transcribers).
-Also keep in mind that when copying an unofficial template in the repo, copy the raw text (click the `Raw` button in the file) or the formatting won't appear in reddit.
+Also keep in mind that when copying an unofficial template in the repo, copy the raw text (click the `Raw` button in the file) or the formatting won't appear properly in reddit.

 ## Pull Requests